dropwizard/dropwizard/docs/source/manual/core.rst

 How it's glued together
 =======================

 When your application starts up, it will spin up a Jetty HTTP server, see ``DefaultServerFactory``.
 This server will have two handlers, one for your application port and the other for your admin port.
 The admin handler creates and registers the ``AdminServlet``.
 This has a handle to all of the application healthchecks and metrics via the ServletContext.

 The application port has a HttpServlet as well, this is composed of ``DropwizardResourceConfig``, which is an extension of Jersey's resource configuration that performs scanning to find root resource and provider classes.
-Ultimately when you call env.jersey().register(new SomeResource()), you are adding to the ``DropwizardResourceConfig``.
+Ultimately when you call ``env.jersey().register(new SomeResource())``, you are adding to the ``DropwizardResourceConfig``.
 This is config, is a jersey ``Application``, so all of your application resources are served from one ``Servlet``

 ``DropwizardResourceConfig`` is where the various ResourceMethodDispatchAdapter are registered to enable the following functionality:

-    * Resource method requests with @Timed, @Metered, @ExceptionMetered are delegated to special dispatchers which decorate the metric telemetry
+    * Resource method requests with ``@Timed``, ``@Metered``, ``@ExceptionMetered`` are delegated to special dispatchers which decorate the metric telemetry
     * Resources that return Guava Optional are unboxed.
 Present returns underlying type, and non present 404s
-    * Resource methods that are annotated with @CacheControl are delegated to a special dispatcher that decorates on the cache control headers
+    * Resource methods that are annotated with ``@CacheControl`` are delegated to a special dispatcher that decorates on the cache control headers
     * Enables using Jackson to parse request entities into objects and generate response entities from objects, all while performing validation